 - Check official Mexico entry and visitor documentation sources before departure.

-Mexico Hotel Partner
+Mexico Host-City Hotel Service

-Arrival and Mobile Sponsor
+Arrival and Mobile Service

-Local Experience Partner
+Local Experience Service

 Dining, tours, and culture modules should be labeled and separated from official ticket or stadium access.